Muneef-Nk/advanced_textfield/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Credits
-AdvancedTextField is developed and maintained by [GitHub](https://github.com/Muneef-Nk/advanced_textfield).
+AdvancedTextField is developed and maintained by [Muneef Nk](https://github.com/Muneef-Nk/).